Approved by the Board of Trustees 7/22/21

 - Staff will wear masks indoors, during their shift, when in contact with library visitors, or within 6 feet of other staff; unless they have provided written attestation to the Business/Operations Manager that they are fully vaccinated.

 - Desk shields will remain in place at public service desks.

 - Patrons and Staff should always maintain social distance and wear a face covering, as recommended by the CDC.

-- During drop-off of materials, social distancing markers will work to minimize the spread of COVID-19
+- During the drop-off of materials, social distancing markers will work to minimize the spread of COVID-19

-- Library will continue the long-standing library practice of protecting individual privacy and will not request proof of vaccination from members of the public.
+- The library will continue the long-standing library practice of protecting individual privacy and will not request proof of vaccination from members of the public.
 Staff who wish to discontinue wearing masks indoors must provide written attestation of their full vaccination status to the Business/Operations Manager.

 - All visitors and staff are always welcome to wear a mask, regardless of vaccination status.

 - Staff will not be required to police or intervene when vaccination status is unknown.

 - Anyone who wishes to make an ADA accommodation request is directed to make a verbal or written request in advance to the director.
 Email: email@example.com or Phone: 518.477.7476.